Telefonica/msteams-private-messages/local-development/README.md

 - [`ngrok`](https://ngrok.com/) or equivalent tunneling solution
 - [M365 developer account](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant) or access to a Teams account with the appropriate permissions to install an app.

-1. `ngrox`: Your app will be run from a localhost server.
+1. `ngrok`: Your app will be run from a localhost server.
 You will need to setup `ngrok` in order to tunnel from the Teams client to localhost.</br>
    Run `ngrok` point to port 3978:

 ```bash